 To find the correct rate of duty, you must know the commodity code for the item.

-If you are uncertain of the commodity code, you can ask us for a binding tariff information.
+If you are uncertain of the commodity code, you may ask us for a binding tariff information.